platformsh/platformsh-docs/docs/src/development/variables/_index.md

 ### Framework-specific variables

-For specific frameworks, you can implement logic to override global configurations with environment-specific variables.
+For specific frameworks, you can implement logic to override global configurations with environment-specific [variables](../../development/variables/set-variables.md#create-environment-specific-variables).
 So you can use the same codebase and settings for all your environments, but still adapt the behavior to each environment.

 The Drupal templates show examples of overriding variables from Drupal's configuration system.
 You can apply similar logic for other frameworks.

-For Drupal 9:
+For Drupal 9 variable override:

-* To override a value in the global `$settings` array, use a [variable](../../development/variables/set-variables.md#create-environment-specific-variables) starting with `drupalsettings:` or `drupal:`.
-* To override a value in the global `$config` array, create a variable with the prefix `drupalconfig:`.

-In this case, the variable name needs two colons, one for `drupalsettings:` and one for the name of the configuration object to override.
+- The variable needs three colons: one for the prefix, one for the setting to override and one for the property.
   For example, a variable named `drupalsettings:system.site:name` overrides the `name` property of the `system.site` configuration object.
+- To override a value in the global `$settings` array, create a variable with the prefix `drupalsettings:` and add the configuration object and property to override.
+- To override a value in the global `$config` array, create a variable with the prefix `drupalconfig:` and add the configuration object and property to override.

 To get inspired for other frameworks, see the [Drupal 9 implementation](https://github.com/platformsh-templates/drupal9/blob/8d5d23cdcb91ffa3f96727adf9d3dba74dfc01db/web/sites/default/settings.platformsh.php#L125-L162).